Overview

 The following octave script loadMcArtimResultMatrix.octave loads a

-and extracts two matrices M
+McArtim output file filename and extracts two matrices M and

-columns beginning with the column first_column
+Me with each n columns beginning with the column first_column:

 the file loadMcArtimResultMatrix.octave must be located in the same folder as the calling